 Both emphasize healthy fats

 Both diets encourage the intake of healthy fats.
-They both suggest moderate-to-liberal consumption of certain refined oils, such as avocado oil and olive oil.
-Both diets discourage the use of highly processed fats, such as those found in margarine and other commercial products.
+They both suggest moderate-to-liberal consumption of certain refined oils, such as avocado and olive oil.
+Both diets discourage highly processed fats, such as margarine and other commercial products.

 - Promises better health